Detect signal in input.fits. $ astnoisechisel input.fits ## Inspect all the detection steps after changing a parameter. $ astnoisechisel input.fits --qthresh=0.4 --checkdetection ## Detect signal assuming input has 4 amplifier channels along first ## dimension and 1 along the second. Also set the re

 $ astnoisechisel-3d --numchannels=3,3,1 cube.fits

-Below, we will discuss NoiseChisel’s options, classified into two general classes, to help in easy navigation.
-NoiseChisel input mainly discusses the basic options relating to inputs and prior to the detection process detection.
+Below, we will discuss NoiseChisel’s options, classified into separate sub-sections to help in easy navigation.
+NoiseChisel input discusses the basic options relating to input file(s) and data; these have no effect on the the detection process.
 Afterwards, Detection options fully describes every configuration parameter (option) related to detection and how they affect the final result.
 The order of options in this section follow the logical order within NoiseChisel.
 On first reading (while you are still new to NoiseChisel), it is therefore strongly recommended to read the options in the given order below.
 The output of --printparams (or -P) also has this order.
 However, the output of --help is sorted alphabetically.
 Finally, in NoiseChisel output the format of NoiseChisel’s output is discussed.

 Recall that for single-invocation options, the last command-line invocation takes precedence over all previous invocations (including those in the 3D configuration file).
 See the description of --config in Operating mode options.